Y3K Tutor In Your Home

 The written teacher evaluation and classroom observation information will help clarify the potential causes of a child’s difficulty in the classroom.
 In order to help a child, the teacher and the parents must consider many possible causes for the student’s difficulty.
 Without a careful evaluation, a child may be inappropriately labeled as a “behavior problem” or “special needs”.

-Filed Under: Articles Tagged With: accommodations, ADD, ADHD, advice, Asperger's, Autism, behavior, behaviorally challenged, child, children, parent teacher meetings, parenting, school, special education
+Filed Under: Articles Tagged With: accommodations, ADD, ADHD, advice, Autism, behavior, behaviorally challenged, child, children, parent teacher meetings, parenting, school, special education

 Classroom Difficulties (Part 5: Teacher Not Allowed)